 - Your attorney owes you the highest obligation to act in your best interests and to maintain confidentiality.

-- Your attorney can help you with an agreement for future contact with the adoptive parents.
+- Your attorney can help you with an agreement for future contact with the adoptive parents and your baby.

 - Most important, an attorney will help you get your baby back if you change your mind about the adoption within the time frame allowed.

-Adoption Myth #4: I can’t put my baby up for adoption if I’ve used drugs or alcohol during pregnancy.
+Myth #4: No one will adopt my baby if I’ve used drugs or alcohol during pregnancy

-There are adoptive parents out there who have no problem at all adopting a baby that has been exposed to drugs or alcohol.
-Most adoptive parents are well educated on alcohol and drug use during pregnancy.
+Every adoptive parent I work with is ready to adopt a baby that has been exposed to drugs or alcohol.
+All of the adoptive parents I work with are well-educated on alcohol and drug use during pregnancy.
 They understand the risks involved and are comfortable parenting a child that has this exposure.
 Here’s what you need to know:

 - Tell the potential adoptive parents about any drug or alcohol use.
-If you lie to them it will impact their trust in you.
+You need to know they are comfortable with this.

-- More information about the prenatal environment means better care for you baby in the future.
+- More information about the prenatal environment means better care for your baby in the future.

 - Get to know the adoptive parents well so that you can build trust with them.